Rexbeast2/ThreatCheck/README.md

 ## Contributing to ThreatCheck

-I would be glad if you are willing to contribute this project.
-I am looking forward to merge your pull request unless its something that is not needed or just a personal preference.
-Also minor changes and bug fixes will not be merged.
-Please create an issue for those and I will do it myself.
-[Click here for more info!](https://github.com/Rexbeast2/ThreatCheck/blob/main/.github/CONTRIBUTING.md)
+I would greatly appreciate your contribution to this project.
+I am excited about the potential to enhance the productivity and usefulness of this tool through your suggestions.
+Whether you have a feature in mind or any improvements to make, please feel free to create a Pull Request or open an Issue.
+Rest assured, I will do my best to incorporate your ideas into the tool.
+Thank you in advance for your support!